FairwindsOps/insights-docs/docs/first-steps/workload-configuration.md

 Can you tell what it's doing wrong?
 The answer is: just about everything!

-Here are a few of the issues that Polaris - one of the default reports in Insights - will find with this
+Here are a few of the issues that Polaris, one of the default reports in Insights, will find with this
 deployment:
 * There are no liveness or readiness probes set.
-Kubernetes won't be able to tell if this app crashes, or when it's properly scaled up.
-This makes it much more likely that we'll experience downtime, either as the result of a bug, or just in the normal course of upgrading.
+Kubernetes won't be able to tell if this app crashes or when it's properly scaled up.
+This makes it much more likely that we'll experience downtime either as the result of a bug or just in the normal course of upgrading.
 * There are no resource requests or limits.
-We haven't given Kubernetes any clue as to how much memory or CPU we expect nginx to use, so if there's a memory leak, we could end up eating up all the cluster's resources.
-Or if other, better-behaved workloads begin to request resources, there's a chance nginx will be killed to make room for them.
+We haven't given Kubernetes any clue as to how much memory or CPU we expect nginx to use so if there's a memory leak, we could end up eating up all the cluster's resources.
+Or if other better behaved workloads begin to request resources, there's a chance nginx will be killed to make room for them.
 * It's using the `latest` tag, which could cause us to pull in unwanted updates.
-It's always good to pin the image to a particular tag, so you know what you're running.
+It's always good to pin the image to a particular tag so you know what you're running.

 And we haven't even gotten to the security issues!

-To start uncovering issues with workload configuration, you can visit the Action Items tab and filter for the `polaris` report:
+To start uncovering issues with workload configuration, you can visit the Action Items page and filter for the `polaris` report:

 <img :src="$withBase('/img/filter-polaris.png')" alt="Filter for Polaris items">